jyjulianwong/Blumelein-Server/DEPLOYMENT.md

 The deployment setup includes:

 - **Semantic Versioning** with conventional commits for automated version management
+- **Revision Management** with version-based naming for Cloud Run revisions
 - **Terraform** for infrastructure as code
 - **GitHub Actions** for automated CI/CD
 - **Cloud Run** for serverless container deployment